alice-cariou/megapose_benchmarking/README.md

 # Using this repository

+The results can be found in the all_results.yaml file, with the average, median, minimum and maximum results.

 The benchmarking data is located in the `tiago` directory.
 Each example subdirectory has :
 - a `results.yaml` file, containing the transformation between the mocap mesurement (our truth) and the megapose results
 - the image as `image_rgb.png`
 - an `object_data.json` file, containing the label and bbox needed for megapose in the right format
 - a `details.yaml` with all the mesurements used

 To create new tests, or run megapose on the existing tests, scripts can be found in the `scripts` directory.

-The following instructios include how to use the scripts.
+The following instructios describe how to use the scripts.

 # Before use

 Depending on your goals, you might need to install stuff or configure your environement.
 - megapose relating scripts : you will need megapose, configure the environment.Too obvious ?
 TODO
 - mocap : might be a few things to configure depending on the computer.If it is the first time you use optitrack, you might need to setup a few things [here](lien?)
+- rviz : link to bottom

 ## create a test using tiago and the mocap

 ### on a computer connected to tiago

+To use the following commands, you need to be able to connect to the mocap.
-At the root oof the repository :
+At the root of the repository :
-`source setup_tiago.sh`  -> will assume you have a ~/openrobots directory `optitrack-ros -b`
+`source setup_tiago.sh`  -> will assume you have a ~/openrobots_ws directory `optitrack-ros -b`
 `rosaction call /optitrack/connect '{host: "muybridge", host_port: "1510", mcast: "239.192.168.30", mcast_port: "1511"}'`